theory/justatheory/content/post/postgres/mini-summit-four.md

         Foo::Bar` and it has a hook to load a record with the ID Foo::Bar from a table

-*   David Christensen: Has there been any thought to having the default version of an extension tied to the version of PostgreSQL?
+*   David G. Johnson: Has there been any thought to having the default version of an extension tied to the version of PostgreSQL?
 Instead of it just being 1.3 and, whether I'm on version 12 or 15, because 1.3 might not even work on version 12 but it would work on version 15.
 The versioning of the an extension and the versioning of PostgreSQL seem like they're almost *too* independent.

 *   Jonathan Katz: So David, I think what you need to do is chastise the